nuejs/nue/packages/www/docs/migration.md

 ### Nue: design system
-Nue embraces central, semantic, and constrained design systems.
+Nue embraces minimal and semantic design systems that are centrailly maintained.
 You can return to clean, isolated CSS code structured as a proper system and avoid all problems that drove developers to CSS-in-JS:

 ```
 @shared/design/